-&lt;sup>1 See http://rspg.groups.eu.int/rspg\opinions/index\en.htm
+1 See http://rspg.groups.eu.int/rspg_opinions/index_en.htm

-"Collective Use" of Spectrum in the European Community.
+The above definition is based on the one developed by Mott MacDonald in the study they prepared for the European Commission on Legal, Economic and Technical Aspects of "Collective Use" of Spectrum in the European Community.
 It differs from this and from other interpretations of collective use in that it refers to an "undetermined number of independent users" and therefore excludes sharing between a known number of users (for example two licensed users).
 The above is intended to be a high level definition which covers different approaches to the application of CUS.
 As a result, there are some important aspects of CUS which are not covered by the definition but which are relevant to the understanding of CUS.